 This route is exposed but regular refreshment stops mean we’ll be prepared for the hard ascent back up to the castle of Moclín on our return.

 Day 5 – Rest day

-Visit to Granada; the day is your own to explore the ancient city, perhaps enjoying tapas or bartering in the bazaars.
-We can organize optional visits to the historic Alhambra or a well-deserved massage at the Arab baths.*
+Visit to Granada; via the local regular bus service and the day is your own to explore the ancient city, perhaps enjoying tapas or bartering in the bazaars.
+We recommend pre-booking tickets for the popular historic Alhambra or a well-deserved massage at the Arab baths.*

 Day 6 – To the lake

 We start the day with a descent on a steep yet wide track, with some of the best vantage points of the Sierra Nevada mountain range we have found.
 Down does turn to ascent, and we’re soon climbing on a shaded pine woodland trail.
 Stopping to enjoy the views, we then embark on a challenging descent of a fire break.
 The footing is technical but you’re free to go as steadily as you need.

 Roadside refreshments are followed with a steady yet exposed climb through holm oaks.
 We then drop towards the azure blue of Lake Colomera, feeling revitalized by the inspiring views.
 Our return route is straightforward before lunch and a well-earned rest.

 Day 7 – The edge

 We like to live life on the edge!
 This run offers unfettered views across the Vega de Granada – the mainly flat river valley and fertile farmland which helps to feed the city.